forrtproject/forrtproject.github.io/content/resources/resources.md

  # CSS class.
  css_class = ""
 +++

 There are more than 700 resources submitted so far in our database.
 We are currently curating a new and improved version that is compliant with OER Commons for greater findability, accessibility, interoperability, and reusability (FAIR) of these resources.

 <br>

-If you notice there is an educational resource, research article or pedagocial tool missing in our databased, please consider adding it [here on FORRT's resource submission form](https://docs.google.com/forms/d/e/1FAIpQLSdvMWSxzw3sGTTY1eYIs-nRZoy3ogQ_3Diel-PUDw1Z3pen6w/viewform).
+If you notice there is an educational resource, research article or pedagocial tool missing in our database, please consider adding it [here on FORRT's resource submission form](/resources/#form) or via [the direct link](https://docs.google.com/forms/d/e/1FAIpQLSfPceN5opEeauCBSvapoB-ADpH0IoT24XOLfQGaVEF0EJGFOA/viewform).

 ***